Health & Wellness Guidelines

 No set of recommendations can cover all situations.
 Please consult with a pediatrician, the health department, or individual school district policies when in doubt.

-Also, Please NOTIFY THE OFFICE IMMEDIATELY if your child is exposed to or contracts a communicable disease such as chicken pox, mumps or measles.
+Also, please NOTIFY THE OFFICE IMMEDIATELY if your child is exposed to or contracts a communicable disease such as Covid, chicken pox, mumps or measles.
 These conditions can be life threatening to students who are undergoing therapies that suppress their immune systems.

 Reminder: if your child needs to take medication at school, you are required to send a medication authorization form signed by you and your health care provider with the medication.